Luccas-Wang/semg/protocol.md

-Protocol of Work in Takemura Laboratory of Osaka University
+## Protocol of Work in Takemura Laboratory of Osaka University

-% Claudia Sichting
+ by Claudia Sichting

 # 2013-10-31

 # 2013-10-30

-If got a goal!
+I've got a goal!

 1.  implement \`EstOp\` in matlab